ardanlabs/gotraining/courses/ultimate/README.md

 [Language](language/README.md)

 ## API Design
-This material covers aspects of Package and API design.
-Once you are done with this material you will understand better how composition and error handling work in Go plus other related API design principles.
+This material covers the essential things you need to know about API design principles.
+Along the way you also learn about composition and error handling.

 [API](api/README.md)